True friends are priceless, and yet we live in a time when people can get paid to be a friend for companionship, conversation, or coffee.

 Home-Based Beekeeping Business Requirements

-Like any kind of businesses, you need to comply with a couple of requirements before you can make money beekeeping.
+Like any business, you’ll need to comply with a few requirements before you can make money beekeeping.
 These include:

-Aside from getting a business permit from your city or state, there are other specific beekeeping-related paperwork you’d have to complete.
+Aside from getting a business permit from your city or state, there are other specific beekeeping-related documents and paperwork you’d have to complete.

 Your house where you will be beekeeping must be licensed and inspected annually.